ayushRana48/SpotASong/README.md

 This is how the songs show up in the Playlist tab.
 Add whatever song name you'd like.
 Make as many searches you like to add a combination of reccomended songs to your playlist Click generate playlist and the playlist will show up in your spotify acct with the inputted name

+###What I learned
+9-1-22 I'm currently a CS student in college so this project was mainly to develop my React skills and I learned many things during the proccess
+Continued to develop React, JS, CSS
+React Router
+React dependencies
+Passing data through complex (for me) web apps OAuth2.0 - getting tokens, additional scopes, Axios, Ajax, get, post